Overv/VulkanTutorial/01_Overview.md

 are  double buffering (vsync) and triple buffering.
 We'll look into these in the swap chain creation chapter.

+Some platforms allow you to render directly to a display without interacting with any window manager through the `VK_KHR_display` and `VK_KHR_display_swapchain` extensions.
+These allow you to create a surface that represents the entire screen and could be used to implement your own window manager, for example.

 ### Step 4 - Image views and framebuffers

 To draw to an image acquired from the swap chain, we have to wrap it into a